aaronmorgan/greenhouse-hyrdoponics/README.md

 ```
 </br>

-###  Disable on board lights
+###  Disable on board LEDs
-The following settings when added to the `config.txt` will disable the Power, Activity and network activity lights.
+The following settings when added to the `config.txt` will disable the Power, Activity and network activity LEDs.
 Reboot after applying these to have them take effect.

 ``` bash
 # Turn off Power LED